-I think it’s important to note that we will never try to downplay the importance of search volume on our listing optimization, PPC, and SEO/ranking strategies.
+I think it’s important to note that we will never try to downplay the importance of Amazon keyword search volume on our listing optimization, PPC, and SEO/ranking strategies.
 With that said, search volume alone has never been the complete answer.

 Understanding metrics per keyword – like PPC conversion rate, average selling price and review quantities for top ranking products, etc. – have all played a significant part in our keyword strategies in the past and will continue to in the future.
 Being able to understand and interpret this data actually becomes that much more important.

 How This Impacts Our Tools & How We Can Help You Gain an Advantage